U.N. Libya forum starts voting for country's interim presidency council | Law-Order

 U.N.
 Libya forum starts voting for country's interim presidency council

 Participants in U.N.
-Libya talks in Switzerland cast votes on Tuesday for a new national presidency council, part of an effort to create a transitional government to oversee national elections in December.
+Libya talks in Switzerland cast votes on Tuesday for a new national presidency council to create a transitional government to oversee national elections in December, although no immediate winners emerged.
 Candidates included the head of Libya's eastern-based House of Representatives, Aguila Saleh, and Osama Juweili, a military commander in the west.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)